eXPerience83/DKNCloud-HAS/README.md

 1. Create the directory `custom_components` in your Home Assistant configuration folder (if it doesn't already exist).
 2. Copy the entire `airzoneclouddaikin` folder from this repository into the `custom_components` folder.
 3. Restart Home Assistant.

-Make sure to update your configuration (if needed) as the integration is now configured via the UI.

 ### Installation via HACS